ladypineapple/git-basics-diagnostic/README.md

 ## Instructions

--   Fork and clone this repository
+-   Fork and clone this repository.
--   Create a new branch, named `response`
+-   Create a new branch, named `response`.
--   Checkout the `response` branch
+-   Checkout the `response` branch.
--   Follow the directions given in [diagnostic.md](diagnostic.md)
+-   Follow the directions given in [diagnostic.md](diagnostic.md).
+-   You must have atleast **2 commits** for this diagnostic.
--   Before the alotted time is up, push to your fork and issue a pull request
+-   Before the alotted time is up, push to your fork and issue a pull request.

 You may wish to refer to ["How do I submit diagnostics?"](https://github.com/ga-wdi-boston/meta/wiki/Diagnostics) and other [FAQs](https://github.com/ga-wdi-boston/meta/wiki/) related to